Master of Science in Legal Administration

 Students may use their current place of employment to fulfill the externship requirements.
 If a separate placement is sought, students are required to obtain pre-approval of host site from the Program Director.
 Students must complete at least 150 hours of field work when in a placement that is not their current job.
 Students must also complete a related research project culminating in a research paper of 20-25 pages.

 Students will also be registered for a concurrent Capstone course in Canvas.
 Under the supervision of MSLA faculty, the online component will focus on professional development and provide necessary skills and tools for students to market themselves and communicate learning experiences to potential employers.

 3. The Graduate Legal Studies office will register you for Capstone credits once all forms are received and approved

 Advanced Standing MSLA

 The Advanced Standing MSLA is available to current and graduated JD students.
 Advanced Standing students complete 27 credit hours rather than the 30 semester hours required in the traditional MSLA program.
 All classes are completed online.
-Students also choose from two concentrations: Law Firm Administration and Court Administration.

 Advanced Standing students are exempt from taking the following classes: